Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Related Works

 The second approach in \cite{TY13b}, called the practical variant, considers

 and takes unit step sizes.
-Similar to our discussion above for their basic variant, $Q^{\AL}_{B_t}$ in this case is also an upper bound of the function value decrease if the step size is fixed to $1$, and we can expect this method to work better than the basic variant as the approximation is closer to the real Hessian and the scaling factor is closer to one.
+Similar to our discussion above for their basic variant, $Q^{\AL}_{B_t}$ in this case is also an upper bound for the function value decrease if the step size is fixed to $1$, and we can expect this method to work better than the basic variant as the approximation is closer to the real Hessian and the scaling factor is closer to one.
 Empirical results show that this variant is as expected faster than the basic variant, despite the lack of theoretical convergence guarantee in \cite{TY13b}.

 Both \dsvm and the practical variant of \disdca are generalized to a framework proposed in \cite{CM15b} that discusses the relation between the second-order approximation and the step size.
-In particular, their theoretical analysis for a fixed step size starts from \eqref{eq:lipschitz} and \eqref{eq:bound1}.
+In particular, their theoretical analysis for fixed step sizes starts from \eqref{eq:bdd} and the Lipschitz continuous differentiability of $G^*$ to form safe upper bounds for the function value decrease.
 They considered solving \eqref{eq:quadratic} with $B_t$ defined as

-and showed that for $a \in [1,K]$, a step size of $a / K$ is enough to ensure convergence of the dual objective.
-As we discussed above for \cite{DP11a} and \cite{TY13b}, this choice can be proven to ensure objective value decrease from \eqref{eq:lipschitz}.
+and showed that for $a \in [1,K]$, a step size of $a / K$ is enough to ensure convergence of the dual objective, similar to our result in Lemma~\ref{lemma:improvedline}.
+As we discussed above for \cite{DP11a} and \cite{TY13b}, this choice can be proven to ensure objective value decrease.
 Unlike \disdca which is tied to SDCA, their framework allows arbitrary solver for the local sub-problems, and relates how precisely the local sub-problems are solved with the convergence rate.
-If we ignore the part of local precision, which can be derived from the solution precision to the right-hand side of \eqref{eq:lipschitz}, the convergence rates of their framework shown in \cite{CM15b} is similar to that of \cite{TY13b} for the basic variant of \disdca.
-This work therefore provides theoretical convergence rates similar to the basic variant of \disdca for both \dsvm and the practical variant of \disdca, and their experimental results on the local solver and the step size choices suggest that the practical variant of \disdca is indeed the most efficient one.
+If we ignore the part of local precision, the convergence rates of their framework shown in \cite{CM15b} is similar to that of \cite{TY13b} for the basic variant of \disdca.
+This work therefore provides theoretical convergence rates similar to the basic variant of \disdca for both \dsvm and the practical variant of \disdca, and their experimental results shows that the practical variant of \disdca is indeed the most efficient.
+Notice that despite empirically bettering the proximal gradient method, these works all provide convergence rates no better than it.
+Fortunately, as these methods can be seen as special cases of our framework, with our analysis in Section \ref{subsec:improved}, we can explain why they are all faster than the proximal gradient method.
+Our analysis in Section~\ref{subsec:improved} is, up to our best knowledge, a novel result that shows how improved convergence speed can be obtained when the second-order approximation is selected properly.